Welcome to Glendalough.ie

 For thousands of years people have been drawn to ‘the valley of the two lakes‘ for its spectacular scenery, rich history, archaeology and abundant wildlife.
 Glendalough is a remarkable place that will still your mind, inspire your heart and fill your soul.

-Access to the Monastic City: The monuments and lakes are accessible all year round at anytime of the day on foot however the car parks may have the barrier down early in the morning and late in the evening.
+Access to the Monastic City: The monuments and lakes are accessible all year round at anytime of the day however the car parks may have the barrier down early in the morning and late in the evening.
 There is no charge to see the Monastic sites(churches/round tower) or the Upper and Lower Lakes except the car park fees for the Upper Lake and the Visitor Centre at the Monastic Site.
 See parking fees

 Wicklow Mountains National Park